 Scotts Valley’s Makenna Damhorst has taken a tumble or two in her life, and the star athlete is planning to put her gymnastic prowess to use as she joins the University of Pennsylvania (U Penn) Division 1 Gymnastics Team this fall.

-Damhorst was originally recruited as a walk-on by UCLA’s D1 Gymnastics Team after she was admitted to the school in 2023.
+Damhorst was originally considered for a walk-on position by UCLA’s D1 Gymnastics Team after she was admitted to the school in 2023.
 Unfortunately, days before she was set to start school, UCLA announced that they had chosen another gymnast for the spot on their team.

 Damhorst had already committed to UCLA admissions, so she decided to make the best of her situation.